JohnZonneveld/johnzonneveld.github.io/_posts/2021-05-12-React-Redux-final-project-mod5.md

 Made a simple React/Redux project that fullfills in the requirements that were set in stone, or at least I hope.
 Javascript was a big change from what we started to learn in the first three modules,but I was able to make that a very impressing show case.
 This React/Redux project is just the start, think it can be impressing as well but would need some extra work.

-At first glance while doing the assignments, it doesn't look like it is that difficult.
+At first glance while doing the assignments in the curriculum, React and later Redux added doesn't look like it is that difficult.
 Until you have to build something from scratch, yes I was struggling in the beginning with this project.
 But as time went by I was grasping the matter much better.
 With some additional bootstrap styling it at least looks nice.

 I tried to re-create the homepage of the (Kawasaki) GTR Club Europe.
 I gave it for now a static homepage and about page.
 The React/Redux magic os happening in the members and tours section.